 The project manager should keep track of the project at each step and make sure that the assigned tasks are being delivered as expected.
 Also, he/ she should make sure to communicate with all the team members to track their progress individually and likewise provide input to better their performances if required.

 Setting up the team, assigning tasks, and creating a deadline is not the only thing that needs to be done; a good project manager should make sure to acknowledge the hard work of all the members of the team and accordingly provide rewards and compensation to keep them motivated.
 Not all the members are equally driven to achieve the goal; hence it is necessary to communicate with them individually to understand what they require to accomplish their tasks and help them with that so they can align their own growth with the project’s growth and put their best efforts.

 A budget of a project is usually fixed right at the start of the project with the project manager.
 What a project manager should ensure then is that the budget is enough to get the project done and there are no budget issues introduced in the middle of the project as it progresses, because it will become difficult to solve these issues then and the project would run a risk of costing more than it is bringing in.
 So, the budget, once decided for the project, should also be known to the team members as it will help them have an idea as to how much work hours they have to put in to successfully complete the task knowing the hours budget.

 This is a very important skill for the project manager, one in which he should be adept.
 A project manager should be competent enough to identify the risks the project might potentially run into and be prepared with alternatives to tackle them.
 They should be ready with ways to handle unexpected scenarios taking into consideration that the project will be still delivered on time without bearing a lot of expenses on other solutions.

-This has been a guide to Role of a Project Manager.
-Here we discussed the basic concepts and 7 crucial responsibilities of Project Manager with detail explanation.
+This has been a guide to the Role of a Project Manager.
+Here we discussed the basic concepts and 7 crucial responsibilities of the Project Manager with a detailed explanation.
 You can also go through our other suggested articles to learn more –